 Due to the overwhelming response to this course, registrations will close at 11:59pm (Eastern) on Thursday May 28th.
-The strong response also means we will not be able to accommodate graduate students into this year's course.
+The strong response also means we will not be able to accommodate graduate students who requested to particpate in this year's course.

 While the Coronavirus (COVID-19) pandemic has led to the suspension of the 2020 Undergraduate Internship Program, IRIS remains committed to the developing the Next Generation of Seismologists.
 To this end, the IRIS Education and Outreach program is offering a FREE seismology skill building workshop for any undergraduate (e.g. computer science, geophysics, geology, math, physics, engineering) student seeking to build skills in working with seismic data and scientific computing.
 The workshop will run every other week from June 1, 2020 through August 28, 2020.
 The goals of this workshop are to increase students'...

 This workshop will be offered as a fully online course only.
 Each module has been designed to develop a particular set of skills relevant for seismological research.
 New modules will be assigned every other week throughout the summer.
 Modules will be introduced on Mondays via a webinar held at 3pm Eastern.
 Participants will then work through each module at their own pace during the remainder on the week.
 Participants will be able to ask questions, provide feedback, and share their successes and challenges with other participants through a moderated learning platform.
 Supplemental materials such as relevant papers, webinars, and other resources will be made available for those who wish to extend their learning.
 Weekly modules will conclude with a with a follow-up webinar held on Fridays at 3pm.
 All webinars will be recorded to allow participants from across a variety of time zones to participate.

 This course is being offered as an online workshop only.
 Participants will be provided with login credentials to access the workshop materials once their registration has been processed.